deep-web-solutions/wordpress-framework-bootstrapper/README.md

 A set of related functions that help bootstrap and version the other DWS WordPress Framework components.

-## Installation

-The package is designed to be installed via Composer.
-It may work as a stand-alone but that is not officially supported.
-The package's name is `deep-web-solutions/wp-framework-bootstrapper`.

-## Description

 The *bootstrap.php* file is designed to be one of the very first things that Composer will autoload when calling `require vendor/autoload.php` because it is mentioned specifically as a file to autoload in *composer.json*.
 Composer autoloads files on every request, immediately after setting up the autoloader.